Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Equilibrium

 To gain an intuition for the significance of the assumption that our exchange economy has a unique statistical equilibrium, it is useful to consider how this assumption can be violated.
-Suppose that the {economic system under study} is decomposable into two or more non-interacting parts (e.g., corresponding to islands which are entirely cut off from each other).
-Then there will be a continuum of ways in which goods and money can be divided between the parts (and this division will be conserved as the system evolves, because there is by assumption no trade between the parts).
+Suppose that {perhaps unbeknown to the theorist}, the {economy} under study is decomposable into two or more non-interacting parts (e.g., corresponding to islands which are entirely cut off from each other).
+Then there will be a continuum of ways in which goods and money could have been divided between the parts (and this division will be conserved as the system evolves, because there is no trade between the parts).
 Thus each of the continuum of possible divisions will correspond to a distinct region of the state space with its own statistical equilibrium.
-We assume, unless specified as here, that this does not occur.\footnote{As already indicated, there is a parallel in classical statistical mechanics:~for example, one assumes that there is no extra conserved quantity, beyond those already identified as labels for the state, that would prevent wide exploration of the space corresponding to the state.
+We assume, unless specified as in this example, that this does not occur.\footnote{As already indicated, there is a parallel in classical statistical mechanics:~for example, one assumes that there is no extra conserved quantity, beyond those already identified as labels for the state, that would prevent wide exploration of the space corresponding to the state.
 More generally, one assumes that there is no invariant surface separating the space into two parts, or even more generally, one assumes ergodicity of the conditional of Liouville measure on the specified values of conserved quantities.
 For a simple introductory reference, see \cite{Se}.}

-Finally, note that an economic system with more than one money coordinate, corresponding to conserved amounts of money in financially disconnected parts of the systems, will be called ``compound,'' in contrast to ``simple'' systems with a single money coordinate.
+Finally, following \cite{LY}, an unconnected product of simple economies will be called ``compound''.
+This is a particular case of a multi-part economy.
+By putting parts of the simple systems of a compound system in contact for various types of good or money, one obtains a multi-part economy with perhaps more than one distinguished money coordinate, but we reserve the use of ``compound'' for unconnected products in order to be clear about using the corresponding results of \cite{LY}.